-Hormones that stimulate the uterine lining during the menstrual cycle, such as estrogen and progesterone, are believed to play a major role in fibroid development.
+Hormones that stimulate the uterine lining during the menstrual cycle, such as estrogen and progesterone, are believed to play a significant role in fibroid development.
 Scientists have discovered that fibroids possess more estrogen and progesterone receptors than normal uterine muscle.
-However, more research is needed to better understand this relationship.
+However, more research is needed to understand this relationship better.

-We do know that at times when hormone production increases, such as during the childbearing years, fibroids tend to grow.
+We know that when hormone production increases, such as during the childbearing years, fibroids tend to grow.
 Inversely, when hormone production declines –– for example, after menopause or pregnancy –– fibroids tend to shrink.

 Extracellular Matrix (ECM) Effect on Fibroid Growth

-Uterine fibroids have been linked to an increased production of Extracellular Matrix (ECM).
+Uterine fibroids have been linked to increased Extracellular Matrix production (ECM).
 ECM is a substance that causes cells to stick together and gives fibroids their fibrous consistency.
 It is also involved with storing growth factors and causing changes within cells.